10-3-pursuit/project-startup-challenge-pitch/readme.md

 ### Part One: The Pitch

-Your team will conceptualize two web app startup ideas and application, focusing on a unique problem-solving approach.
+Your team will conceptualize two web app startup ideas and applications, focusing on a unique problem.

 You can use this Slide (or create your own) to present your pitch.
 [Pitch Slide](https://docs.google.com/presentation/d/1qK14oA9yGXFtaGepRByEBg_T0r2IblGUeZTuUw8fdNw/edit#slide=id.g232c0c426ca_0_200)